POS Hardware: Best Options for Small Business

 A point-of-sale (POS) system combines hardware like touch-screen displays and credit card terminals with software tailored to accept payments and track sales.
-The hardware you need is dependent on the POS software you use, so it’s important to choose a POS software system before purchasing hardware.
+The POS hardware you need is dependent on the software you use, so it’s important to choose a suitable software system before purchasing any devices.
 But it’s equally important to know that your preferred POS system has the hardware you need.
-Here’s everything you need to know about POS hardware, where to get it, and how much it costs.
+Here’s everything you need to know about POS equipment, where to get it, and how much it costs.

 ---|---|---|---|---|---|